bjasperson/bjasperson.github.io/_pages/about.md

 social: True  # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Scholar - Research Associate in Professor Krishna Garikipati's group at the University of Southern California.
+I am a Postdoctoral Scholar - Research Associate in Professor Krishna Garikipati's [Computational Physics Group](https://sites.usc.edu/compphys/) at the University of Southern California.
 I recently received my Ph.D. in [Theoretical and Applied Mechanics](https://mechse.illinois.edu/graduate/graduate-degree-programs/phd-programs/phd-theoretical-and-applied-mechanics) from the University of Illinois Urbana-Champaign (advisor: Professor Harley Johnson).
 I was also a member of the [DIGI-MAT program](https://digi-mat.ncsa.illinois.edu/).